kammous/k8s-training-doc/content/Pods/_index.md

 chapter = true

 +++

 ### Chapter 3

-# Pods
+# Pods & Nodes

-In this chapter we will explore the basic building block of k8s objects.
+In this session , we will expose Pods and Nodes
-We will create a YAML file and run a `Coffee` app `Pod`.